Swedish Academy: History

 The Swedish Academy was founded in 1786 by King Gustav III.
-Modelled after the Académie française, it has 18 members.
-It is said that Gustaf III originally intended there to be twenty members, half the number of those in the French Academy, but eventually decided on eighteen because the Swedish expression De Aderton – 'The Eighteen' – had such a fine solemn ring.
-The academy's motto is "Talent and Taste" ("Snille och Smak" in Swedish).
-The academy's primary purpose is to further the "purity, strength, and sublimity of the Swedish language" ("Svenska Språkets renhet, styrka och höghet") (Walshe, 1965).
+It is modelled after the Académie française and has 18 members.
+It is said that Gustaf III originally intended there to be twenty members, half the number of those in the French Academy, but eventually decided on eighteen because the Swedish expression De Aderton (Note: Aderton is an archaic spelling of Arton.) – 'The Eighteen' – had such a fine solemn ring.
+The academy's motto is "Talent and Taste" (Snille och smak), and its stated primary purpose is to "work on the Swedish language's purity, strength and sublimity".

 The academy's statutes was drawn up by Gustav III himself.
-The specified tasks for the Academy included to compile a dictionary of the Swedish language and arrange annual competions in oratory and poetry on given themes.
+The specified tasks for the Academy included to compile a dictionary of the Swedish language and arrange annual competitions in oratory and poetry on given themes.
 Moreover, Gustav instructed that the Academy would hold an annual grand ceremony on 20 December, and that a medal would be struck every year to commemorate a prominent Swede.

 In the wake of Gustav's death in 1792 the standings of the academy deteriorated, but the institution nevertheless managed to maintain its position as the nations highest authority in literary and linguistic matters.

-After having flourished in the mid-19th century, by the end of the century the academy, fiercly negative to new literary movements, had detoriated and was not looked upon favourably.
+After having flourished in the mid-19th century, by the end of the century the academy, fiercely negative to new literary movements, had deteriorated and was not looked upon favourably.

 After some initial hesitation, by the turn of the 20th century the academy accepted the task of awarding the Nobel Prize in Literature, and soon after a modernisation of the academy began with several new school writers and its first female member, Selma Lagerlöf, elected.

 Headquarters

+Sven Hedin giving the inaugural address at the Swedish Academy in 1913.

 The building now known as the Stockholm Stock Exchange Building was built for the bourgeoisie.
 The bottom floor was used as a trading exchange (this later became the stock exchange), and the upper floor was used for balls, New Year's Eve parties, etc. When the academy was founded, the ballroom was the biggest room in Stockholm that could be heated and thus used in the winter, so the King asked if he could borrow it.

 The academy has had its annual meeting there every year since, attended by members of the Swedish royal family.
 However, it was not until 1914 that the academy gained permanent use of the upper floor as their own.
 It is here that the academy meets and, among other business, announces the names of Nobel Prize laureates.
 This task arguably makes the academy one of the world's most influential literary bodies.

 The Swedish King is the only person who, apart from the members, has the right to attend the meetings of the academy.
 On 3 March 2022 the Swedish King attended a weekly academy meeting, the first time a Swedish king has done so in over 200 years.